- General Principles

-Where an employee(s) consider(s) that the selection criteria has not been fairly applied in their particular case there will be an entitlement, on these grounds alone to make representation to an Appeals Panel consisting of the Chief Executive, a member of the Board of Directors and the HR Manager. .
+Where an employee(s) consider(s) that the selection criteria has not been fairly applied in their particular case there will be an entitlement, on these grounds alone to make representation to an Appeals Panel consisting of the Managing Director, a member of the Board of Directors and the Head of HR & Payroll.

-The employee or his representative shall write to the Human Resources Manager stating in detail the specific unfairness in his individual case.
+The employee or his representative shall write to the Head of HR & Payroll stating in detail the specific unfairness in his individual case.
 Such notification must be lodged within 5 working days from the date of the decision on selection.

 The Appeals Panel shall be convened at the earliest possible date and its decision shall be final.